melo-alec/marx/projects/marx-editor/README.md

 Marx  was created in the memory of late Karl Heinrich Marx (1818 - 1883).
 This is a small tribute to honour his writings including the legendary book "The Communist Manifesto".
-A wysiwyg editor with blend in styles, formatting, font families and everything needed to make your rich text edit smoother
+A wysiwyg editor with blend in styles, formatting, font families and everything needed to make your rich text edit experience euphoric

 ## Usage